ButtonMania/ButtonMania/README.md

 The Telegram bot subroutine contains two commands: `/start`, which displays a message and a button to start the app, and `/donate`, which displays a message and cryptocurrency addresses for donations.
 All messages are localizable and stored in `./backend/<locale>/bot/<command>.txt` files.

+## Localization

+ButtonMania supports multiple languages, including English and Russian.
+Motivational messages are generated on the server side and are located at `./backend/localization/<locale>/messages/<button_type>.txt` files.
+UI strings are managed on the client side and are located at `./fronted/src/locales/<locale>.json`. 🌍

 ## Game Logic

 ![ButtonMania](https://github.com/ButtonMania/ButtonMania/raw/main/frontend/src/assets/meme.gif "ButtonMania")